 As a service member, you will be placed with one service site for your year-long term.
-FoodCorps service sites operate under 15 host sites, each of which is located in a different state.
+FoodCorps service sites operate under 18 host sites, each of which is located in a different state or district.

 - ARIZONA: Johns Hopkins Center for American Indian Health

 - ARKANSAS: National Center for Appropriate Technology — Southeast